 You may want to first begin by making a list of the features and benefits that are most important in your pursuit of finding a home.
 These could be:

 Looking for a home in an area where you feel comfortable is key.
 If appropriate, instruct your real estate agent to look for homes in the specific areas you have designated.
 Click HERE to begin your search now on ZimmermanRealty.com using the Map Search.

 Selecting a home should be relatively easy once a home falls somewhere in your criteria and the property is desirable for purchase.

 You will want to inform your real estate agent what you like about the house and make a list of your likes and dislikes with the property.
-Though you will most likely have done this already in a general sense, it is important to do it again for specific homes you have in interest in.
+Though you will most likely have done this already in a general sense, it is important to do it again for specific homes you have in interest in pursuing a possible offer. .

-There are three steps in selecting a home:
+There are three options in making an offer a home.
+You can:

 This is all a part of the negotiation process.

 Communicating about the house and how it makes you feel is important when making this decision.
 It is also important to be realistic when it comes to how much you can afford when selecting "your" home.